MainPlace Mall: Plans for transformation

 By 2019, MainPlace Mall had seen 35 store closures and a $54 million drop in gross sales over a two-year period.
-In March 2019, it was announced that a US$300,000,000 project would transform the mall into mixed-use development, adding a food hall in "European marketplace" style, an interactive play center for children, upgrades to its movie theater, a grocery store, and two apartment communities with 700 new residential units.
+In March 2019, it was announced that a US$300,000,000 project would transform the mall into an outdoor center by removing its central portion, adding a food hall in "European marketplace" style, an interactive play center for children, upgrades to its movie theater, a grocery store, and two apartment communities with 700 new residential units.
 Together with new residential communities adjacent to the mall, there would be a total of 3,000 new residential units in the immediate area.
+As of 2024 a FYE store has been announced to open.